JermellB/restagraph/docs/HTTP_API.md

 `GET /schema/v1/` will return a description of all resources.

 `GET /schema/v1/<resourcetype>` will return the description of a single resourcetype.

+Note that this format is _not_ the same as the format required for uploading a subschema, as it's intended for clients to use in interactions with the server.

 ## POST - upload a new schema